-Isovaleric acidemia is a rare disorder in which the body is unable to process certain proteins properly.
-It is classified as an organic acid disorder, which is a condition that leads to an abnormal buildup of particular acids known as organic acids.
+Isovaleric acidemia is a rare disorder in which the body is unable to properly break down a particular protein building block (amino acid).
+The condition is classified as an organic acid disorder, which is a condition that leads to an abnormal buildup of particular acids known as organic acids.
 Abnormal levels of organic acids in the blood (organic acidemia), urine (organic aciduria), and tissues can be toxic and can cause serious health problems.

 Normally, the body breaks down proteins from food into smaller parts called amino acids.
 Amino acids can be further processed to provide energy for growth and development.
 People with isovaleric acidemia have inadequate levels of an enzyme that helps break down a particular amino acid called leucine.